Strong Women: Reducing the impact of intimate partner violence and substance use on women’s health.

 Role on the project: Principal Investigator, Strong Women

 Dr. Greaves is the founding Executive Director of the Centre of Excellence for Women's Health and its Senior Investigator since 2009.
 She was previously the Director of the Centre for Research on Violence Against Women and Children in London ON.
 She is a medical sociologist and has worked in education, government, hospitals, and academia.
 She was appointed Chair of Health Canada’s Scientific Advisory Committee on Health Products for Women in 2019.
 She has received numerous awards for her work, including a Doctorate of the University from the University of Ottawa.
 She is leading the academic evidence review and the co-development of the workbook, social support curriculum, and facilitator’s guide.
-She has experience in creating social support group curricula, leading numerous national and international projects and has authored twelve books, and numerous reports, guidance documents, workbooks, toolkits and articles on sex and gender science, intimate partner violence and substance use.
+She has experience in creating social support group curricula, leading numerous national and international projects and has authored twelve books, 120 journal articles, and numerous reports, guidance documents, workbooks, toolkits and articles on sex and gender science, intimate partner violence and substance use.

 Dr. Andreea Brabete